vikas1709/WebDev-Session5/readme.md

 }
 ```

-and restart the processes with boom!
+Restart the processes with boom! and inspect the bundle.

 ## API Key